-Class action lawsuits on privacy, data protection and data security are permitted, and have been ongoing in court in recent years.
+Class action lawsuits on privacy, data protection and data security are permitted and have been ongoing in court in recent years.
 However, the Israeli Class Actions Law limits class action lawsuits based on privacy, data protection or data security grounds, to only those arising out of a consumer's relationship with a business.
-A recent bill to amend the Class Actions Law was approved by the Ministerial Committee for Legislation and passed on to the Knesset for deliberation in early January 2022.
-The bill proposes to amend the law to allow class actions suits on grounds of violation of the PPL.

 Virtually all class actions are disposed of by way of settlement, and class action lawsuits around privacy, data protection and data security are no different.
 However, the disposition of class action lawsuits is slow and lengthy, with some lawsuits pending for years.
-We provide two examples below.
+Two examples are provided below.

-In 2020 a motion for class action certification was filed, seeking damages amid an alleged data breach involving medical information of tens of thousands of patients of healthcare providers in Israel.
+In 2020, a motion for class action certification was filed, seeking damages amid an alleged data breach involving medical information of tens of thousands of patients of healthcare providers in Israel.
 The lawsuit was filed against Israel's largest and third-largest health maintenance organisations as well as against two medical centres.
 It alleges that the breach was uncovered after a veterinarian who purchased used medical devices discovered that they still stored the medical history of patients.
 An expert opinion by a data security professional indicated that the information was not anonymised and was accessible to anyone operating these devices.
 The lawsuit alleges that as a result, medical records of approximately 78,882 people were exposed.
 The lawsuit seeks damages of ILS1.5 billion.

 Another motion for class action certification was filed against the genealogy platform MyHeritage, seeking ILS100 million due to a data breach on the platform.
 A proposed settlement was filed for court approval in 2021.
 The proposal does not include payment of actual damages, but an offer to MyHeritage users to receive free access to a feature on the MyHeritage platform.
-The proposed settlement was formally opposed by a privacy advocacy association in Israel, and the court is expected to consider and decide on the proposed settlement in 2022.
+The proposed settlement was formally opposed by a privacy advocacy association in Israel, and the court is expected to consider and decide on the proposed settlement in 2023.